Gina Higginbottom: Career

 Higginbottom was appointed in 2015 as the Mary Seacole Professor of Ethnicity and Community Health at the University of Nottingham.
 As of 2019, she is now Emeritus Professor.
+She was ethnicity and health advisor, co-author of the critical research study on the Apgar score and other neonatal tests and infants with darker skin which challenged existing approaches to neonatal assessment.

-She is Co-Convener of the International Collaboration for Community Health Nursing Research (ICCHNR), a charity and professional organisation.
+She is Co-Convener of International Collaboration for Community Health Nursing Research (ICCHNR), a charity and professional organisation.
 She is also a member of the Chief Nurse for England's Black Minority Ethnic Advisory Group.
 In 2019 she became a vice-president of the Community Practitioners’ and Health Visitors’ Association (CPHVA), a professional organisation and trade union for nurses, together with Sara Rowbotham.

 Honours

 Higginbottom was awarded an MBE (Member of the Order of the British Empire) in the Queen's Birthday Honours list in 1998 for services to health promotion and young people.